DMIRLAB-Group/NeuralTMT/README.md

 # NeuralTMT
-The code and dataset for our NN 2022 paper: Factorizing Time-heterogeneous Markov Transition for Temporal Recommendation.
+The code and dataset for our NN 2022 paper: Factorizing Time-heterogeneous Markov Transition for Temporal Recommendation(https://www.sciencedirect.com/science/article/abs/pii/S0893608022004737).
 We have implemented our methods in Pytorch.

 ## Dependencies